By Rick Becker 18 December 2020

 A revival is not something we can manufacture, the roots of revival are found in God and his word.
 The cause can only be God – “A revival is a miracle.
 It is a miraculous, exceptional phenomenon.
 It is the hand of the Lord, and it is mighty.
 In other words, it is something that can only be explained as the direct action and intervention of God” Martyn Lloyd-Jones, Revival.

-A phrase, which like the word revival, has sadly lost any real meaning and often used to describe a revival is “move of God.”
+A phrase, which like the word revival, has sadly lost any real meaning and is often used to describe a revival is “a move of God.”
 But as we shall see, NAR “revivalists” are actually the “movers.”
-Now while it’s true that revival is therefore unconditional in the sense that it’s something God alone can do, it’s also accurate to say that certain conditions existed when God brought revival – the preaching of the word, obedience to the word and prayer.
+Now while it’s true that revival is therefore unconditional in the sense that it’s something God alone can do, it’s also accurate to say that certain conditions existed when God brought revival – the preaching of the word, obedience to the word, and prayer.

 In short, revival is rooted in God and his word.

 By “revelation” I mean the infallible revelation of God’s word contained in the scriptures.
 There can be no true awakening, or revival if God’s word is contradicted or neglected.
 Any true revival will be a return to scripture, not a departure from scripture.
 Those within the NAR who are hoping to facilitate a second Pentecost ignore the fact that it was a unique and historical event in the establishment of the church, and the initial outpouring of the Holy Spirit.
 NARites are quick to covet the salvation of thousands and the signs and wonders that occurred on the day of Pentecost and throughout the book of Acts, but neglect the faithful preaching of God’s word recorded in Acts.
 Peter’s theme for his sermon on the day of Pentecost was repentance, and his message was based on two quotes from the old testament (the book of Joel and the Psalms)

 Throughout the book of acts the revelation of God’s word was studied and taught: